kastaneda/psst/index.md

 Proper favicon
 --------------

 Indeed, this site is made to play with 'favicons'.
+This is damn hard.

 ### Single source of trurh: `favicon.svg`